 Lemma 2.3 (ASYM with PA: Pareto-efficient Equilibria).
 Let Assumption PAF hold.
-Let $costs\ c > 0$ be arbitrarily small and let fee f > 0 be sufficiently smaller.
-Then the following strategy profiles are Pareto-efficient equilibria.59
+Let costs c > 0 be arbitrarily small and let fee f > 0 be sufficiently smaller.
+Then the following strategy profiles are Pareto-efficient equilibria.50

-59We are particularly thankful to Stefan Kloessner who foresaw this result during a walk in the forest.
+$^{^{50}}$ We are particularly thankful to Stefan Kloessner who foresaw this result during a walk in the forest.

-SOM Lemma 2.3 is illustrated in the lower panel of SOM Figure 2.1, where any region of the figure corresponds to one case of the lemma.
+SOM Lemma 2.3 is illustrated in the lower panel of Figure 3 of the main text, where any region of the figure corresponds to one case of the lemma.
 In each region a Pareto-efficient equilibrium is indicated.
-The comparison with the Pareto-efficient equilibria in the benchmark setting without proxy advisor, illustrated in the upper lower panel of SOM Figure 2.1, is discussed in the next two subsections.
+The comparison with the Pareto-efficient equilibria in the benchmark setting without proxy advisor, illustrated in the upper panel of Figure 3, is discussed in the next two subsections.
 The remainder of this subsection is dedicated to prove SOM Lemma 2.3.